juliofihdeldev/FocusAppiOS/SETTINGS_LOCALIZATION_SUMMARY.md

 -   Keys are descriptive and follow a consistent pattern
 -   Context is provided in comments where needed

+### **For Users (NEW)**

+Users can now change the app language directly:

+1. Go to Settings → Appearance
+2. Tap on Language
+3. Select desired language from the list
+4. Choose to restart now or later when prompted

 ## Benefits

 1. **Global Reach**: Support for 5 major languages